Robinhood-700/imageToVHDLmodule/README.md

 # About
 Simple Python script designed to convert an image file into a VHDL module (.vhd file) containing a ROM with the RGB values of the image.
+# Features
+* Outputs the hex values to the screen
+* Saves a preview of what the image will look like once downscaled for VGA
+* Saves a VHDL module .vhd file ready for you to use
 # Usage
 Execute the script and pass the image as an argument:
 `./imageToVHDLmodule.py image.jpg`